iteratorx/iteratorx/README.md

 ```
 ### 2.2.
 Flink: using Flink to process data in parallel

 Flink can run in both standalone local mode and remote cluster mode, this is fantastic to debug and execute.
-We prefer using Flink engine to process data in parallel.
+We prefer using Flink engine to process big data in parallel.
 The default parallelism is the 3 times of available processors.

 ```
 	// process each item parallelly using Flink engine